Camckapa/TechWriter/README.md

 # TechWriter
 This is a technical writer's portfolio and a place to experiment.

-The portfolio is built around the popular strategy game "Sea Battle"
+The portfolio is built around the popular strategy game "Sea Battle".